Measuring intrinsic relaxation rates in superconductors using nonlinear response: Summary

 \section{Summary}

 In this work, we demonstrate how the pseudospin relaxation times $T_1$ and $T_2$ can be extracted from macroscopic observables such as the superconducting gap and the nonlinear current.
-For s-wave superconductors, if the pseudospin damping rate on the Fermi surface is finite (e.g., $\gamma(\varepsilon)\propto \omega^p$), then the Higgs amplitude decays as $e^{-t/T_2(\varepsilon=0)}/\sqrt{t}$ and the gap recovery decays as $e^{-t/T_1(\varepsilon=0)}/\sqrt{t}$.
-Therefore, in order to measure $T_1$ and $T_2$, it is essential to correct for the intrinsic $1/\sqrt{t}$ decay that already appears in the collisionless limit due to inhomogeneity of the pseudomagnetic field.
-If, instead, the pseudospin relaxation vanishes on the Fermi surface (as at $T=0$), for example $\gamma(\varepsilon)\propto |\varepsilon|^p$ (with $p>1$), then the gap recovery follows a power-law decay $t^{-1/p}$, allowing direct extraction of the energy-dependent relaxation exponent $p$.
+For $s$-wave superconductors, if the pseudospin damping rate on the Fermi surface is finite (e.g., $\gamma(\varepsilon)\propto \omega^p$), then the oscillations of the nonlinear current and the Higgs amplitude decays as $e^{-t/T_2(\varepsilon=0)}/\sqrt{t}$ and the gap recovery decays as $e^{-t/T_1(\varepsilon=0)}/\sqrt{t}$.
+Therefore, one can measure $T_1$ and $T_2$ by correcting for the intrinsic $1/\sqrt{t}$ decay that already appears in the collisionless limit due to inhomogeneity of the pseudomagnetic field.
+If, instead, the pseudospin relaxation vanishes on the Fermi surface (as at $T=0$), for example $\gamma(\varepsilon)\propto |\varepsilon|^p$ (with $p>1$), then the oscillations of macroscopic observables decay as $1/ \sqrt{t}$, and the gap recovery follows a power-law decay $t^{-1/p}$, allowing direct extraction of the energy-dependent relaxation exponent $p$.
 Numerically, we adopt a spin-length–preserving model with $1/T_2 = 1/(2T_1)$ at late times where no pure dephasing is introduced ($1/T_2^* = 0$).
 Nevertheless, the framework is general and can be extended to cases with pure dephasing.